Frequently Asked Questions

 Do I need to register for the Symposium to attend SMRS events and/or excursions?

 Symposium events and excursions are open to the public, so you do not need to register to attend these.
 However, priority booking will be given to Symposium participants (and their accompanying friends and family) on events for which only a limited number of places are available.
 Further information on events and excursions will be available on our website from March-June.
-If you have any queries regarding any of the events or excursions please contact the SMRS by phone or by email.
+If you have any queries regarding any of the events or excursions please contact the SMRS.